Zimbabwe's historic post-Mugabe election: A timeline

-JOHANNESBURG – Zimbabwe on Monday faces a historic election that is the first without Robert Mugabe, who led the southern African nation since independence from white minority rule in 1980 but stepped down last year under military pressure amid a ruling party feud.
+JOHANNESBURG – Zimbabwe is voting in a historic election that is the first without Robert Mugabe, who led the southern African nation since independence from white minority rule in 1980 but stepped down last year under military pressure amid a ruling party feud.
 Here’s a look at milestones in the country’s troubled history.

 March 4, 1980: Mugabe wins the post of prime minister in the independent Zimbabwe’s first elections.